eloquent/composer-npm-bridge/README.md

 system to achieve similar functionality to Composer's [lock files](http://getcomposer.org/doc/01-basic-usage.md#composer-lock-the-lock-file).

+Currently Composer does not pass events to the handler scripts of dependencies.
+This means that this component is, unfortunately, fairly useless in its current incarnation.
+In the event that Composer changes the way its scripts work, this component will be updated and may become more useful.

 ## Usage

 After adding the bridge to the project's Composer dependencies as described in